Murray status for Australia in doubt after contracting virus - WHIZ News

 Sandgren received an exemption after Australian health officials assessed his case history.

-American player Madison Keys has also tested positive before flying to Australia.
+American player Madison Keys has also tested positive before her scheduled flight to Australia.
 She said she is self-isolating at home.

 “I’ve very disappointed to not be able to play in the coming weeks after training hard in the off-season and knowing Tennis Australia and the tours did so much to make these events happen,” Keys wrote on Twitter.